FreePYQ logoFreePYQ

 Explanation:

 Successive discounts of 18%, 6%, and 25% are applied.
 The equivalent single discount is calculated by multiplying the remaining percentages: (1 - 0.18) × (1 - 0.06) × (1 - 0.25) = 0.82 × 0.94 × 0.75 = 0.82 × 0.705 = 0.5781.
 The total discount is 1 - 0.5781 = 0.4219 or 42.19%.
-The core concept is converting successive discounts into a single equivalent discount.
+Key point: converting successive discounts into a single equivalent discount.
 Option A is correct as it accurately reflects this calculation.
-Distractors might incorrectly add the discounts or miscalculate the intermediate steps.
+The other choices might incorrectly add the discounts or miscalculate the intermediate steps.

 Question 38